 Hyatt Centric Portland – Rooms

 During my stay with family, we received a free upgrade to a suite.
 When I was alone, I did not get a suite, but a corner king room with better view.
 While rooms are small, I didn’t feel cramped in either instance.
 While traveling alone for work the lack of a desk was more of an annoyance.
 I realize that’s the current design trend in many hotels.
 When working, an actual desk is much preferred.
 Note that the photos on the website show desks, but at least in the rooms I’ve stayed in do not have a desk.
-Both rooms I saw are modern, pretty minimalist, urban design with exposed ceilings, and polished concrete floors.
+Both rooms I saw are modern, pretty minimalist, urban design with exposed ceilings, and polished concrete floors such as those from Commercial Concrete Polishing Perth.

 The one bedroom suite was an appreciated upgrade during my stay with family.
 This made it easier to set up a bed from the couch for my daughter, and we could close the bedroom door and not have to be so quiet.